 Marsaglia, 4th October 1693

 In the summer of 1693, the Confederates under the Duke of Savoy besieged Pinerolo.
 This alarmed Louis XIV so much that he sent Catinat, the French theatre commander enough reinforcements to allow him to advance and relieve the fortress.
 Catinat advanced on Turin (the Duke’s capital) which forced the raising of the siege.
 Catinat advanced towards the Duke, who decided to give battle.
-The scenario can be found here.
+This scenario is currently offline while it is being updated.

 Friedlingen, 14th October 1702

 French & Imperial forces clash at the Rhine crossing of Huningue in the first field action of the War of the Spanish Succession.
 Despite being held to a strategic draw, Tallard fights the battle that won him his Marshal’s baton.
 Seriously out-thought by his wily opponent, the Imperial General von Furstenburg is saved by the quality of his infantry.
-The scenario can be found here.
+This scenario is currently offline while it is being updated.

 Blenheim, 13th August 1704

 A mighty clash between four armies, the French of Marshal Tallard, the Franco-Bavarians of Marshal Marsin and the Elector of Bavaria, and the twinned Anglo-Imperial Armies under Marlborough and Prince Eugene of Savoy.
 The battle saw the fame of the Duke of Marlborough and the steadfastness of the British infantry assured in history.
 It also saw the nadir of the once great French cavalry and the effective destruction of the Bavarian army.
 A truely titanic clash that witnessed British troops storm across the marshy Nebel stream and take the heavily defended Blenheim village and the Anglo-Imperial cavalry smash the French cavalry centre against heavy odds.
 A game for cavalry commanders, there are over 30,000 cavalry involved.
-The scenario can be found here.
+This scenario is currently offline while it is being updated.

 Mollwitz, 10th April 1741

 Fought in the snow, Frederick the Great’s first battle does not hold fond personal memories for him – he departs the field early in the fight leaving Marshal Schwerin to win it in his absence.
 It is not a good day for the Prussian cavalry either but the magnificent bluecoat infantry carry all before them and create a legend.
-The scenario can be found here.
+This scenario is currently offline while it is being updated.

 Chotusitz, 17th May 1742

 The Austrians steal a march on the Prussians who have split their forces.
 The main body of the Prussian army under Frederick the Great manoeuvres to save his outnumbered detached wing.
 The Austrians need to shatter the Prussians and capture Chotusitz before Frederick arrives.
 Only a year after Mollwitz and the Prussian cavalry has begun to learn it’s lesson.
-The scenario can be found here.
+This scenario is currently offline while it is being updated.

 Camposanto, 8th February 1743

 During the course of the War of Austrian Succession, the Government in Madrid decided to act in order to ‘firm up’ the alliance between the Bourbon monarchies of France and Spain.
 The Austrians under Field Marshal Traun were situated on the opposite bank of the river Panaro in Modena.
 On 3rd February 1743, De Gages crossed the Panaro and marched into Modena to offer battle to Traun.
-The scenario can be found here.
+This scenario is currently offline while it is being updated.

 Madonna dell’Olmo, 30th September 1744